volatile-programming/pyplace/README.md

     # Returns:
     #    A Container class with the x, y, width and height values for the new parent container.

+**get_child_container(parent_container: Container, size_percentages: tuple, place_percentages: tuple = (0,0))**  <br>
     # Gets a new child container base on the parent container and size percentagesgiven.
-    get_child_container(parent_container: Container, size_percentages: tuple, place_percentages: tuple = (0,0))
     # Args:
     #                parent_container: The x, y, width and height value of the child container.
     #                size_percentages: The width and height percentages to get the size for the new child container.
     #    (optional)  place_percentages: The x and y percentages to get the placement for the new child container.
     #
     # Raises:
     #    TypeError: If an argument variable was not send as a tuple.
     #
     # Returns:
     #    A Container class with the x, y, width and height values for the new child container.

 ## Example: